 Some people like to chop the ingredients roughly, a bit like a chunky salsa.
 Others to blend all ingredients into a very smooth paste until it looks like a pesto.

-As you can see in my image below, this particular batch of Chimichurri I served with a sliced, rotisserie cooked Sirloin steak roast and a basic salad (recipe for the sirloin steak to follow soon!)
+As you can see in my image below, this particular batch of Chimichurri I served with a sliced, rotisserie cooked Sirloin steak roast that I cooked on my Weber Kettle grill, and a basic salad (recipe for the sirloin steak to follow soon!)

 So without further ado, here is my ingredients and instructions for making perhaps my favorite version of a Chimichurri sauce recipe.

-A fresh, tangy, flavor packed Chimichurri recipe with an optional umami punch, that’s perfect for any grilled, smoked or roasted beef…though you wouldn’t be blamed for suing this with almost any meat!
+A fresh, tangy, flavor packed Chimichurri recipe with an optional umami punch, that’s perfect for any grilled, smoked or roasted beef…though you wouldn’t be blamed for using this with almost any meat!

-- 1 medium heat red chilli pepper (jalapeno also good) chopped finely as possible
+1 medium heat red chili pepper (jalapeño also good) chopped finely as possible

-- 1 teaspon salt (I use my smoked salt)
+1 teaspoon salt (I use my smoked salt)

 If wanting a rough, textured sauce with larger pieces (recommended):

-- Combine the onion, garlic, chilli, salt, pepper and – if using – dried mushrooms and anchovy’s, then add to the red wine vinegar and lemon juice in a large bowl.
+Combine the onion, garlic, chili, salt, pepper and — if using — dried mushrooms and anchovy’s, then add to the red wine vinegar and lemon juice in a large bowl.

 If wanting a smooth sauce: